Winter garlic variety "GERMIDOUR"

 -

-Also excellent for beginners
+Also perfectly suitable for beginners